aparo/zio-elasticsearch/README.md

   // a context propagate user and other info for every call without need to pass the arguments to all functions implicit val context =
-    new AuthContext(ESSystemUser, elasticsearch = elasticsearch)
+    new AuthContext(SystemUser, elasticsearch = elasticsearch)

   // we create a case class that contains our data
   // JsonCodec is a macro annotation that create encoder and decoder for circe